Crew Bios

 Since 2004, Jason has received a number of awards for his short films.
 His video installation project “Mobius” was selected and appeared in Toronto’s 2009 Scotiabank Nuit Blanche.
 In February 2011, Jason was nominated for Outstanding Direction and Outstanding Writing in the Independent Soap Awards in NYC, and again for writing in 2012.
 In both 2011 & 2012 he won Outstanding Writing, Outstanding Directing and Outstanding Cinematography in a Drama Series at the LAweb Festival for his work on Out With Dad (which also won grand-jury prize in 2012).
 His short film lol_wom3n won Best Narrative at the 6th annual One Minute Film Festival in Toronto.
 In 2012, The Indie Intertubes honoured Jason with Best Writing in a Drama.

-In recent years, Jason has been heavily involved the Toronto Web Series Community, a growing, supportive network of digital storytellers.
-Through this amazing community of digital storytellers, Jason has gotten involved with several web series, including cinematographer on Nadine Bell’s Leslieville; co-creator (with Elize Morgan & Ash Catherwood), director and editor of The Gate; co-director and cinematographer of Mike Donis’s Pete Winning and the Pirates and guest director of two second season episodes of Jonathan Robbins’ Clutch.
+Over the past year Jason has been heavily involved the Toronto Web Series Community, a growing, supportive network of digital storytellers.
+Through this amazing community of digital storytellers, Jason has gotten involved with several upcoming web series, including cinematographer of Nadine Bell’s Leslieville; co-creator (with Elize Morgan & Ash Catherwood) and director of The Gate; co-director and cinematographer of Mike Donis’s Pete Winning and the Pirates and guest director of two second season episodes of Jonathan Robbins’ Clutch.

 Adrian Ellis